jhb300/project_submission_hai_performer/README.md

 - project_architecture_v2.png: Contains a diagram of the adapted version of the project including GDELT.
 - project_documentation.pdf: The detailed documentation of the project.
 Including business use case, motivation and explanation of all workstreams.
 - track_record.csv: Comparison of the models performance with the performance of the index that the model trades on.
+- track_record_gdelt.csv: Comparison of the models performance with the performance of the index that the model trades on using a once trained model with GDelt as related time series.
+- track_record_no_gdelt.csv: Comparison of the models performance with the performance of the index that the model trades on using a once trained model without GDelt as related time series.

 ### Modelling
 - backtests: Includes backtests of the final model with 6 to 10 backtest windows using a single model as well as a backtest with individual models trained for each backtest window.